arcaneframework/sharc/README.md

 ## Compilation
 To compile the application you will need the arcaneframework, alien opensource and alien legacy plugins (check the corresponding repos for prerequisites and compilation).

-Here is the list of required (?) softwares to compile sharc:
+Here is the list of required (?) softwares to compile ShArc:
 | Currently            | Loaded                           | Modules                             | :                        |
 | ---------------------|----------------------------------|-------------------------------------|------------------------  |
 |  1) GCCcore/7.3.0    | 15) libunwind/1.2.1              | 29) hwloc/1.11.10                   | 43) Ninja/1.9.0          |